Bad Elster: Elster before 1800

-Two kilometers north west of the town centre lies the remains of a twelfth-century walled village, known today as the "Alte Schloss" or "Old Castle".
+Two kilometres north west of the town centre lies the remains of a twelfth-century walled village, known today as the "Alte Schloss" or "Old Castle".
 This was first documented in 1324.
 In 1412 a manor was sold to the von Zedtwitz family, who held it until 1800.

 In 1533 the Reformation reached Adorf and its daughter church in Elster, and the first Protestant pastor was installed in 1540.

 The healing properties of the waters from the spring now known as the Moritzquelle were recognised well before Georg Leisner, physician to the Duke Moritz von Sachsen-Zeitz, wrote in 1669 that inhabitants of both Adorf and Elster come to the spring to take the waters, and he had successfully used them on many different patients.

 One famous visitor was Johann Wolfgang von Goethe, who came in 1795.
 He mentions the spring at Elster in his work Hermann and Dorothea.